 Section 510.4.1.1 Minimum signal strength into the building.
-The minimum inbound signal strength shall be sufficient to provide usable voice communications throughout the coverage area as specified by the fire code official.
-The inbound signal level shall be a minimum of -95dBm throughout the coverage area and sufficient to provide not less than a Delivered Audio Quality (DAQ) of 3.4 or an equivalent Signal-to-Interference-Plus-Noise Ratio (SINR) applicable to the technology for either analog or digital signals.
+The minimum download signal strength shall be sufficient to provide usable voice communications throughout the coverage area as specified by the fire code official.
+The downlink signal level shall be sufficient to provide not less than a Delivered Audio Quality (DAQ) of 3.4 throughout the coverage area using either narrowband analog, digital or wideband LTE signals or an equivalent bit error rate (BER), or signal-to-interference-plus-noise ratio (SINR) applicable to the technology for either analog or digital signals.